jarrodparkes/jarrodparkes.github.io/_posts/2020-02-02-never-lose-a-customer-again.md

 - Admit starts the moment the customer signs on the dotted line or clicks the pay button which is followed by customer excitement for finding the solution
 - Most companies miss a golden opportunity to share in the excitement with the customer (and not because you just made money, but because you are generally excited that they are excited and looking forward to working with them)
-- A physical memento of the partnership with a new customer that get shared and celebrated publicly can create “fear of missing out” (FOMO) with others
+- A physical memento of the partnership with a new customer that get shared and celebrated publicly can create "fear of missing out" (FOMO) with others
 - Get creative for making those first moments after the purchase exciting, fun, and personalized — take a note from the company who sends a personalized custom welcome video (that only takes them 1 minute to produce); did I mention the click through rate is 5x greater than most industry standards!
 - The sooner you can build a relationship between your new and former customers the better — they’ll be stronger and know they joined a group of likeminded people
 - Don’t go overboard — especially this early in the relationship — it’d be like taking a first date on a foreign trip... it would be too much too soon; make sure to match the customers level of excitement and then save some more enthusiasm for later in the journey